jogleasonjr/midi2pi2mqtt/README.md

 ### TODO

-* Add configuration option for the MIDI device
+* Add installation script for service
-* Add configuration options for the MQTT host and topic
+* Add configuration options for the MIDI device,  MQTT host, and topic
 * Add `systemd` logging